 How big a problem online attacks are in China, what form they take, and how they should be handled is the subject of an in-depth interview just published by Forbes (and builds on comments I had earlier given to PR Week on the necessarily complex and somewhat thorny topic of PR ethics in Asia).

-I hope both pieces shed some light on China’s idiosyncratic internet culture and how it can be tackled.
+I hope both pieces shed some light on China’s idiosyncratic internet culture and how it can best be tackled.